Syllabus for GER-312

 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 When satisfied that your assignment represents your best work, submit it to your mentor.
+A grading rubric for written assignments can be found in the Evaluation Rubrics folder.

-As part of your coursework you are required to take two quizzes; one in Module 4 and another in Module 5.
-Each quiz consists of twenty multiple choice questions that test your knowledge of course materials assigned.
+As part of your coursework you are required to take two (2) quizzes; one in Module 4 and another in Module 5.
+Each quiz consists of multiple choice questions that test your knowledge of course materials assigned.
 Details regarding these quizzes can be found in at the end of Modules 4 and 5 respectively.

 For the midterm, you are required to use the College's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.